Home » Symptoms » Dog Symptoms A-Z » Shoulder Pain

 Basics and possible causes

 A dog’s shoulder region consists of various structures, including muscles, tendons, ligaments, and the shoulder joint itself.
-These areas can become painful for various reasons.
-A common cause is an injury that can result from excessive physical activity, such as jumping from high surfaces or running on uneven terrain.
+These areas can become painful for a variety of reasons.
+A common cause is an injury that can result from excessive physical activity, such as jumping from high surfaces or running on uneven ground.

-Additionally, conditions such as tendinitis or ligament injuries can lead to shoulder pain.
-These injuries can be caused by sudden movements or traumaA trauma refers to a physical injury or damage caused by external force.
-Traumas can range from simple cuts to severe multiple injuries..
+In addition, conditions such as tendon sheath inflammation or ligament injuries can cause Shoulder pain.
+These injuries can be caused by sudden movements or traumas.
 Infections or tumors in the shoulder region are also possible, though less common, causes.

 Typical accompanying symptoms